sixuanhan/tse/querier/DESIGN.md

       we're done
     else
       call index_load
-      intialize a new counters `result` that keeps track of the current progress get the counters matching to the first word and store it in `result` loop over every two tokens (they will definitely be an operator and a word)
+      intialize a new counters `res` that keeps track of the current progress to NULL, like a dummy head pretend to add "NULL or" at the start of the query step through the operators in the query, starting at the "or" that we manually inserted if the next operator is "or"
+          update `res` to the union
+        if the next operator is "and"
+          we identify the and-sequence
+          we call `process_and_sequence`
+          we merge the result of the and-sequence to the union move on to the next "or"